-Here's an idea for the weekend: hit the pavement and go on The Curious Uptowner's DIY walking tour of Harlem's inspirational black monuments.
+Here's an idea for the weekend: hit the pavement and go on The Curious Uptowner's DIY walking tour of Harlem's best black monuments.
 From point A to F it should take you about an hour and a half on foot.
 Not only is it an amazing opportunity to explore the neighborhood, but it's also a chance to learn more about these impressive historical figures–and see some pretty uplifting art while you're at it.

 A. Duke Ellington Memorial, 110th Street and Fifth Avenue